 If you’re looking for something a little louder, the Royal Ontario Museum hosts Friday Night Live (#FNLROM), a night of live indie bands, DJs, food and drinks.
 Each Friday is a different theme and guests can explore an exhibition or collection such as dinosaurs, photography or fashion throughout the party.
 Tickets are available online or at the door.

-This outdoor music festival series takes place from May through September on Hanlan’s Point, Toronto Islands.
-Now in its fifth year, some of the world’s best EDM artists such as Bedouin, Soul Clap and Ben Klock, take to the stage spinning essential techno mixes for excited crowds.
+This outdoor summer concert and picnic series takes place from May through September on Hanlan’s Point, Toronto Islands.
+Some of the world’s best EDM artists take to the stage spinning essential techno mixes for excited crowds.
 Bring a picnic and don’t forget your glow sticks.

 CBC Music Fest

-On May 27th, the CBC Music Festival will celebrate spring and kick off summer on Echo Beach.
-This year, an all-Canadian line up will feature some of Canada’s top talents, including Serena Ryder and Walk Off The Earth.
-During the concert you can grab some delicious eats and drinks from some of Toronto’s favourite culinary talents.
-This year, the concert will also be streamed on YouTube and Facebook Live.
+The CBC Music Festival will celebrate spring and kick off summer on Echo Beach.
+This year, an all-Canadian line up will feature some of Canada’s top talents, including July Talk, A Tribe Called Red, Charlotte Day Wilson and the Rural Alberta Advantage.
+This year, the concert will also be streamed on CBCMusic.ca, YouTube and Facebook.
+The festival is also family-friendly and will offer a CBC Kids’ Zone that includes crafts, activities, entertainment throughout the day and a selection of food trucks.

 Toronto Blue Jays Game

-Toronto has winning sports teams and over the past few years, our Boys of Summer have made us beyond proud.
-Our famed Toronto Blue Jays play at the Rogers Centre downtown all week long.
-Catch a fly ball, kiss on the ‘Kiss cam’ and do the 7th inning stretch in the stands while world class players slide into home – hopefully.
-At specialty games you can leave with a gift: Some people have gone home with jerseys, bobble heads, or even umbrellas.
+Toronto has winning sports teams.
+Our famed Boys of Summer play at the Rogers Centre downtown all week long.
+Catch a fly ball, kiss on the ‘Kiss cam’ and do the 7th inning stretch in the stands while world-class players slide into home.
+At specialty games, you can leave with a gift: Some people have gone home with jerseys, bobbleheads, or even umbrellas.

-Stalls throughout the dome offer local craft brews and ciders, as well as classic beers and bar rail.
+Onsite concession stands offer Toronto neighbourhood-inspired foods, ballpark classics (think hot dogs and nachos), sit-down dining, local craft brews and ciders, as well as classic beers and bar rail.
 The Blue Jays at the Rogers Centre is not only a sporting experience, it’s a Toronto culinary experience too!

 Starting in the spring, vibrant and diverse Kensington Market celebrates the warmer weather with car-free Sundays.
-You can walk through the colourful foot-traffic only streets and enjoy tantalizing food, watch engaging performers and explore vendors with unique and eclectic collections.
+Explore Kensington Market like a local, walk through the colourful foot-traffic only streets and enjoy tantalizing food, watch engaging performers and explore vendors with unique and eclectic collections.
 You are almost guaranteed to discover something new.
 Filled with other happy pedestrians; Kensington Market is the ultimate version of your Sunday stroll.

 About the Author